ryanlfoster/rsdns_php/README.txt

 	  This call provides the BIND (Berkeley Internet Name Domain) 9 formatted contents of the requested domain.
-This call is for a single domain only, and as such, does not traverse up or down the domain hierarchy for details (that is, no subdomain information is provided).
-This function uses my insternal status(Apendex 1) function.
+This call is for a single domain only, and as such, does not traverse up or down the domain hierarchy for details (that is, no sub-domain information is provided).
+This function uses my internal status(Appendix 1) function.
 Which can be passed it's own options.

 	  Asynchronous call:
-	rsdns :: domain_export('DOMAIN_ID','booleen keepAlive')
+	rsdns :: domain_export('DOMAIN_ID','boolean keep-alive')

   4.2.5.
 Create Domain(s)
 	  This call provisions one or more new DNS domains under the account